chrislattman/blogging-project/docs/terminal-commands/README.md

 - `sudo dnf clean all` clears the cache
     - This wipes metadata that speeds up fetching updates
 - `sudo dnf autoremove` removes all unneeded packages
-- `dnf list installed` shows all installed packages
+- `dnf list installed` lists all installed packages
 - **If you are running these commands in a Docker container (Ubuntu preferably):**
     - Remove `sudo` since you are already the [root](https://en.wikipedia.org/wiki/Superuser) user
     - Run either `apt update` (Ubuntu uses this) or `dnf update` before installing first package